 Google Analytics or Bing Webmaster Tools?

-Both Bing Webmaster Tools and Google Analytics are go-too tools for SEO professionals.
+Both Bing Webmaster Tools and Google Analytics (aka GA4) are go-to tools for SEO professionals.
 Both are free, web-based tools that track website traffic and web presence on their respective search engines.

 Google Analytics provides the following benefits: